basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ## Why not put it on the main-net?

 As I explained earlier, the gas price for deployment is fairly high.
 After showing it to a few Ethereum enthusiasts, I came to the conclusion that there was no need to spend the money, buy the ETH and put it on the main-net.
 There are better uses of this blockchain out there than Conway's Game of Life.
 My goal here was experimentation and learning, both of which I achieved with the Rinkeby test network.
-Oh, and if you come across `ConwaysGameOfLife` on the main-net, unless I edit this post and mention it here, it isn't mine!
+Oh, and if you come across a contract called `ConwaysGameOfLife` on the main-net, unless I edit this post and mention it here, it isn't mine!

 ## Reflections

 I learned that writing basic Smart Contracts for Ethereum isn't too tricky - like with any sofware, there's an input and an output.
 The challenge, as expected, was getting my environment set up.
 It wasn't too difficult to do that, though.

-I also learned how one can create an interface between "web 2.0" applications and "web 3.0" applications, and the tooling available for that is pretty decent too.
-For instance, if I wanted to <a href="#" class="sendEthButton">ask for a donation in ETH I could make it super easy with a JavaScript function</a>.
+I also learned how one can create an interface between "web 2.0" applications and "web 3.0" applications, and the tooling available for that is pretty decent too. <span id="sendEthBlock">For instance, if I wanted to <a href="#" class="sendEthButton">ask for a donation in ETH I could make it super easy with a JavaScript function</a>.</span>

 Also, a mind to application performance means a heck of a lot more when the operating cost can be measured in direct, immediate currency transactions, as opposed to a some-time-in-the-future slight increase in AWS fees over time, for example.

 <script type="text/javascript">
   const sendEthButton = document.querySelector('.sendEthButton');

+  if (typeof ethereum === 'undefined') {
+    document.getElementById('sendEthBlock').style.display = 'none'
+  } else {
-  //Sending Ethereum to an address sendEthButton.addEventListener('click', e => {
+    // Sending Ethereum to an address
+    sendEthButton.addEventListener('click', e => {
       e.preventDefault()
-    if (!ethereum) {
+      if (typeof ethereum === 'undefined') {
-      alert("You don't have a wallet installed in your browser.
-Search for Metamask :)")
+        alert('You don\'t have a wallet installed in your browser.
+Search for Metamask :)')
-    }
+      } else {
-    // debugger
         ethereum.request({ method: 'eth_requestAccounts' }).then(accounts => {
           debugger
           ethereum
             .request({
               method: 'eth_sendTransaction',
               params: [
                 {
                   from: accounts[0],
                   to: '0x860c8513dE758223C59D7dFc544298b4Bf059288',
                   value: '0x5af3107a4000',
                   gasPrice: '0x09184e72a000',
                   gas: '0x2710',
                 },
               ],
             })
             .then((txHash) => console.log(txHash))
             .catch((error) => console.error);
         });
+      }
     });
+  }
 </script>